Skip to Content

 debt mangement book

 Did you know that the average household debt in the UK is £31,867 (and $67,000) in the US before factoring in student loans?
-That’s a lot of people in debt and, with the growing disparity between rich and poor, it’s likely the situation is only going to worsen in coming years.
+That’s a lot of people in debt, and with the growing disparity between rich and poor, it’s likely the situation is only going to worsen in coming years.

-It’s easy to feel as if you are the only person who has debt or a bad credit score when you see friends online making big purchases or landing a mortgage but clearly far more people are in debt than it would first appear.
+It’s easy to feel as if you are the only person who has debt or a bad credit score when you see friends online making big purchases or landing a mortgage, but clearly, far more people are in debt than it would first appear.

 Managing that debt and keeping in control is one of the key and most important aspects that this book addresses as one of the worst situations to be in isn’t actually being in debt but being in debt and ignoring a worsening situation with those feelings of guilt, fear, and anxiety that comes with it.